54th BEB, 173rd Airborne Brigade conducts Exercise Full Tang 22

 |High-Res.
 Downloads:

-This work, 54th BEB, 173rd Airborne Brigade conducts Exercise Full Tang 22, by Gertrud Zach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 54th BEB, 173rd Airborne Brigade conducts Exercise Full Tang 22, by SPC Javan Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT